cvalenzuela/Mappa/README.md

   }

   function draw(){
-    // Clear the background so the maps is clearly seen at each frame. clear();
+    // Clear the background so the map is clearly seen at each frame. clear();
     ellipse(mouseX, mouseY, 40, 40);
   }